 How is SEO Changing in 2026?

 You may have seen the length of this article and thought it would be better to summarise it using AI.
-That would be a good reflection of what SEOs are dealing with as we move into 2026.
+That would be a good reflection of what SEOs are dealing with as we move towards a new year.

 Less attention, more summaries, and less clicks.